Douglas Cloudster: Development

 The Davis-Douglas Company was formed in July 1920 to enable Donald Douglas to design and build an aircraft capable of non-stop flight coast-to-coast across the United States.
 David R. Davis provided the financing for the company.
-The resulting aircraft was the Cloudster, a single-bay equal-span biplane of wooden construction.
-It was fabric-covered except for the forward fuselage, which was covered with sheet metal.
+The resulting aircraft was the Cloudster, a single-bay equal-span biplane of wooden construction designed to carry payload of equivalent weight.
+It was fabric-covered except for the forward fuselage, which was clad in sheet metal.
 The aircraft was powered by a 400 hp (298 kW) Liberty V-12 piston engine.

 The Cloudster first flew on 24 February 1921, the aircraft broke the Pacific Coast altitude record by climbing 19,160 ft (5839 m) on 19 March that year, and attempted the coast-to-coast journey in June.
 The aircraft failed to make a non-stop journey due to engine failure, it had to make a forced landing at Fort Bliss, Texas on 27 June 1921.
 In 1923, the Cloudster was sold and modified for sightseeing flights, with two additional open cockpits and seats for five passengers replacing one of the fuel tanks.
 In 1925 it was again sold to T. Claude Ryan, who had it modified further by adding an enclosed cabin with ten seats, the aircraft became the flagship of Ryan's San Diego–to–Los Angeles airline, one of the first scheduled passenger lines in the country.
-It was subsequently used by a number of operators before it made a forced landing in shallow water off the coast of Ensenada, Baja California in December 1926.
-It was damaged beyond repair by the tide before it could be recovered, and it flew beer to Tijuana, Mexico.
+It was subsequently used by a number of operators and flew beer to Tijuana, Mexico after the 1926 flood, before it made a forced landing in shallow water off the coast of Ensenada, Baja California in December 1926.
+It was damaged beyond repair by the tide before it could be recovered.

 Following the failure of the coast-to-coast flight, Davis lost interest and Douglas went on to form the Douglas Company (later the Douglas Aircraft Company) in July 1921.